aadiiiiiiiiii23/Capstone-Clothing-Brand-Project/README.md

+# DataTrained Capstone Project
-This Repository contains project done as part of PG Program in Data Science, Machine Learning.
+### **This Repository contains project done as part of PG Program in Data Science, Machine Learning.**
-In this Project we have work on web scraping, sql queries and Machine Learning Eda and Model building algorithm.
+During that project we have worked on web scraping for extract data about clothing brand and then we have work on sql for write sql queries and then last we working on machine learning eda and model building algorithms.